thematters/developer-resource/SECURITY.md

 ## Rewards

-We will decide, at our sole discretion, the level of reward based on severity of the bug and completeness of the submission.
-The reward can be paid in LikeCoin (preferred) or US dollars.
+We will decide, at our sole discretion, the level of reward based on severity of the bug, completeness of the submission, and our available budget.
+Rewards, when granted, are paid in US dollars only.

+This reward schedule takes effect on 2026.05.19 and does not apply retroactively.

-### Critical: $500 (50000 LIKE)
+### Critical: up to $200

 Critical severity issues present a direct and immediate risk to a broad array of our users or to Matters itself.
 For example: